Mo Chit 2 Bus Terminal

-The Bangkok Bus Terminal (Chatuchak), colloquially known as Mo Chit 2 (หมอชิต 2) or New Mo Chit, is one of the main long-distance bus stations serving Greater Bangkok.
+The Bangkok Bus Terminal (Chatuchak), colloquially known as Mo Chit 2 (หมอชิต 2) or New Mo Chit, is one of the three main long-distance bus stations serving Greater Bangkok.
 It is operated by the state enterprise The Transport Co., Ltd., and serves as the main gateway to and from the northern and northeastern provinces for those travelling by bus.

 The station is located on Kamphaeng Phet 2 Road in Bangkok's Chatuchak District, near Queen Sirikit Park.
-It began operations on 8 April 1998, replacing the older Mo Chit Bus Terminal, whose location was being converted for the construction of the main BTS Skytrain depot.
+It began operations on 8 April 1998, replacing the old Mo Chit Bus Terminal, whose location was being converted for the construction of the main BTS Skytrain depot.
 The station serves as many as 150,000 daily passengers, especially during the peak New Year and Songkran seasons.

+The Mo Chit 2 station has a total area of around 100,000 square meters.
+The terminal can handle over 150,000 passengers monthly and about 5,000 dailies.
+There are arrival and departures terminals, divided into 4 levels.
+In the terminal, it has waiting areas, food courts, shops, and more, with air conditioning.

 The station was originally planned as a temporary station, with a new station planned over the BTS depot, following a 1994 cabinet resolution.
 However, legal complications prevented the original plan from being completed.
-By the 2010s, the station faced relocation to make way for facilities of the new Bang Sue Grand Station of the State Railway of Thailand, who owns the land.
+By the 2010s, the station faced relocation to make way for facilities of the new Krung Thep Aphiwat Central Terminal of the State Railway of Thailand, who owns the land.
 Multiple options were considered, including reviving the original plan, moving to the Rangsit area, and building a new bus terminal near the present area, with tentative plans changing many times.

+History

+The head of the ministry of transport Winai Somphong (Thai: พันเอกวินัย สมพงษ์) and Krisda Arunvongse na Ayudhya (Thai: กฤษฎา อรุณวงษ์ ณ อยุธยา) asked for cooperation from Department of Land Transport (DLT) and The Transport Company Limited to refurbish the old Mochit station as a parking lot and Train maintenance workshop for BTS Skytrain.

+As Bangkok grew and along with it public transit services, the old Mochit station also began to need improvement and development in the form of a new bus station, resulting in the creation of a new Mo Chit 2 bus terminal.

+On 8 April 1998, The Transport Company Limited introduced the Mo Chit 2 bus terminal, known as Mochit 2, located at 999 Kampaengphet 2 Road, Chatuchak.
+The Transport Company Limited rented the area from the owner State Railway of Thailand (SRT).
+Their Headquarters and passenger terminal moved to a massive 4-story, 27,000-square-meter building, designed for passenger safety and convenience.

+In 2025, The Ministry of Transport is considering moving all three main long-distance bus terminals to Krung Thep Aphiwat Central Terminal.